sc-keithbauer/lighthouse-mariner/README.md

 A folder is generated in your working directory (if it doesn't already exist), named `lighthouse-mariner-reports/`.
 All output files will be created here.

+Use the `-o` flag and specify a directory to change the output directory.

 ### JSON

 As the script runs lighthouse on each URL, it will add the latest scan info to a `audit-{TIMESTAMP}.report.json` file.
 (If the script ends prematurely for any reason, the latest data will be available in this file.)